 The use of hashtags #TrendingAtSephora helps to generate even more hype, where viewers are encouraged to recreate their own looks using the hashtag.
 There are over 15,000 posts on the hashtag over at Instagram right now!

 Word-of-mouth tip: Influencers are a brand’s most powerful way of extending their reach.
-By partnering with key industry influencers, a brand can increase their engagement with target consumers multi-fold.
+By partnering with key industry influencers, a brand can increase its engagement with target consumers multi-fold.